 Radios and facets of the formulations.

-Let’s look more closely at the radios and the different stages in the preparation of the medicines.
+Let’s look more closely at the radios and the different stages of preparing the medicines.

 1.- Medicated oils and ghee.